SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 To address the limitations identified, future development will focus on:

-1. **Hybrid Architecture:** Integrating Machine Learning (Transformers/Diffusion) to handle texture and style transfer, while retaining the rule-based engine for logical consistency.
-This mirrors the "Stochastic Control Guidance" approach where rules guide the diffusion process (Huang et al., 2024).
-The rule-based engine would ensure harmonic correctness, while ML components would add stylistic nuance and contextual awareness.
+**Technical Enhancements:**

-2. **Advanced Music Theory Guardrails:** Implementing more sophisticated checks for specific voice-leading errors (parallel fifths, direct octaves) and adding support for non-chord tones (passing tones, suspensions, appoggiaturas) to create more fluid melodic lines.
+1. **Advanced Music Theory Guardrails:** "We want the harmonies to sound more 'musically correct,' so adding real music-theory guardrails is a big next step—things like catching parallel motion, improving cadences, and cleaning up voice-leading."
+Implementing more sophisticated checks for specific voice-leading errors (parallel fifths, direct octaves) and adding support for non-chord tones (passing tones, suspensions, appoggiaturas) to create more fluid melodic lines.
 The system should also recognize phrase structure and apply harmonic logic at the phrase level rather than moment-to-moment.

-3. **Counterpoint Generation:** Developing algorithms to generate independent melodic lines rather than just block chords.
+2. **Counterpoint Generation:** Developing algorithms to generate independent melodic lines rather than just block chords.
+"We also want to support multi-melody inputs and generate more advanced parts like counter-melodies or genre-specific patterns."
 This would address the professional violinist's "game-changer" request and create more musically interesting arrangements.
 The system could use species counterpoint rules or learn from contrapuntal examples in training data.

+3. **Hybrid Architecture:** "Long-term, we can bring in ML models like transformers or diffusion to boost the quality of generations."
+Integrating Machine Learning (Transformers/Diffusion) to handle texture and style transfer, while retaining the rule-based engine for logical consistency.
+This mirrors the "Stochastic Control Guidance" approach where rules guide the diffusion process (Huang et al., 2024).
+The rule-based engine would ensure harmonic correctness, while ML components would add stylistic nuance and contextual awareness.

 4. **Genre Customization:** Creating "Style Profiles" (e.g., Mariachi, Pop, Baroque, Jazz) that adjust the underlying rule weights to suit the user's specific performance context.
 This would address the educator's need for Mariachi-specific arrangements and the professional violinist's need for contemporary styles.
 Each profile would modify:
    - Harmonic progression preferences